GenomicsAotearoa/introduction-to-shell/docs/04-redirection.md

     #!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
     ```

-The fifth and six lines in the output display "--" which is the default action for `grep` to separate groups of
+The sixth line in the output display "--" which is the default action for `grep` to separate groups of
 lines matching the pattern, and indicate groups of lines which did not match the pattern so are not displayed.
 To fix this issue, we can redirect the output of grep to a second instance of `grep` as follows.

 !!! terminal "code"

     ```bash
-    $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | grep -v '^--' > bad_reads.fastq
+    $ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq | grep -v '^--' > bad_reads.txt
-    $ tail bad_reads.fastq
+    $ tail bad_reads.txt
     ```

     ```output